-Passing down a car seat from oldest to youngest kiddo?
+Have a kid outgrow the seat and passing down a car seat from oldest to youngest kiddo?
 To a friend with a new babe?
 Good news, you’re a saint.
-Bad news, car seats expire — most car seats bite the dust anywhere from six to ten years after the manufacture date.
+Bad news, for the safety of your child, car seats expire — most car seats bite the dust anywhere from six to ten years after the manufacture date.
 There are a few that expire from the date of purchase, so make sure if yours is one of them that you keep that receipt should issues come up that are under warranty!

 Why Do Car Seats Expire?